naelolaiz/learning_fpga/README.md

         - improve set time interface (dynamic speed for increasing/decreasing time)
         - cleanup
         - simplify code to remove redundant timers
+ - [x] create a CI github action to compile a vhdl file with ghdl : https://github.com/naelolaiz/learning_fpga/blob/main/.github/workflows/ci.yml
+   - TODO: make other vhdl files compatible.
+At least " Clock" (they don't currently compile because of missing configurations and probably different standards used?)
   - TODO:
     - create a simple game with the buttons and the 7 segments display (snake / space invaders)
       - learn how to generate random numbers with the FPGA